-Jefferies, an affiliate of the underwriter, has committed to purchase from us an aggregate of private placement warrants (or private placement warrants if the over-allotment option is exercised in full), at \$1.50 per private placement warrant (for a total purchase price of \$, or \$ if the over-allotment option is exercised in full), with each private placement warrant exercisable for one share of common stock at a price of \$11.50 per share.
+Jefferies, an affiliate of the underwriter, has committed to purchase from us an aggregate of private placement warrants (or private placement warrants if the over-allotment option is exercised in full), at \$1.50 per private placement warrant (for a total purchase price of \$ , or \$ if the over-allotment option is exercised in full), with each private placement warrant exercisable for one share of common stock at a price of \$11.50 per share.
 These purchases will take place on a private placement basis simultaneously with the consummation of this offering.
 A portion of the purchase price of the private placement warrants will be added to the proceeds from this offering to be held in the trust account described herein.
 The private placement warrants, and the shares that are issuable upon exercise of the private placement warrants have been deemed compensation by FINRA and are therefore subject to a 180-day lock-up pursuant to FINRA Rule 5110(g)(1), commencing on the effective date of the registration statement of which this prospectus forms a part.
 Pursuant to FINRA Rule 5110(g) (1), these securities will not be sold during the offering, or sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the economic disposition of the securities by any person for a period of 180 days immediately following the effective date of the registration statement of which this prospectus forms a part or commencement of sales of the public offering, except to any underwriter and selected dealer participating in the offering and their bona fide officers or partners; provided that all securities so transferred remain subject to the lockup restriction above for the remainder of the time period.
+In addition, for so long as they are held by Jefferies, the private placement warrants will not be exercisable more than five years from the effective date of the registration statement of which this prospectus forms a part in accordance with FINRA rules.
 We have granted the holders of private placement warrants the registration rights as described under "Principal Stockholders - Registration Rights."
+As described under the section "Principal Stockholders - Registration Rights," Jefferies may not exercise its demand and "piggyback" registration rights after five and seven years, respectively, after the effective date of the registration statement of which this prospectus forms a part and may not exercise its demand rights on more than one occasion.